agsb/jelly/documents/LogicLoop.md

 clear output data latch
 copy  input data latch

-That solution focus to decision match as a true table of lines, _begin_, _again_, zero, page, reverse and toggle switches S1 and S2, that controls which page by line A10 and reverse by the Reverse Circuit.
+That solution focus to decision match as a true table of five state lines, begin, again, zero, mode, move and two result toggle switches S1 and S2, that controls which mode by line A10 and move reverse by the Reverse Circuit.

 ## How To